jmendeth/jmendeth.com/_posts/2014-08-25-snowshoestamp.md

 I wanted a company that would give me the hardware part (the stamps) and would leave the software part to me, as happens with NFC tags, or the good ol' [fiducials](https://en.wikipedia.org/wiki/Fiducial_marker)!
-I didn't want to register an API key and hand out any requests to them.
+I didn't want to register an API key and hand out every request to them.
+And what if they suddenly decide to start charging for their API?

 That's not an ideal business model.
 SnowShoe: You're doing it wrong.

 ## It's magic

-SnowShoe brands their product like magic.
+SnowShoe markets their product like magic.
 They literally do.

 > SnowShoe provides software that once integrated into your project, can identify the stamps when touched to the screen of a multi-touch device, allowing the magic to ensue.